UnderlineFord/tflite-perf-tests/object_detection/README.md

 | 64bit C++|NA|NA| 17.153 | 22.8117|
 | 64bit Python|18.475|8.1404| 17.0597| 22.2758|

+* Raspberry Pi 4B [Aluminium Heatsink Case with Dual Fans](https://makerstation.lk/product/heat-sink-aluminum-casing-with-fan/) are used to minimize excessive heating of the device during inference runs.
+* FPS calculated using COCO2017 validation set as explained in [step 6 here](https://github.com/accelr-net/tflite-perf-tests#2-object-detection).

+### Results of other methods/ models

 * The results shown here is the **best results** obtained from each model using different optimization schemes shown in [here](models#methods-used-for-model-optimizations).